George Timberlake

-George Robert Timberlake (November 3, 1932 – November 7, 2012) was an American football player.
+George Robert Timberlake (November 3, 1932 – November 7, 2012) was an American professional football player.
 He played professionally as a linebacker in the National Football League (NFL).
-He was drafted by the Green Bay Packers in the third round of the 1954 NFL Draft and played with the team during the 1955 NFL season.
+He was drafted by the Green Bay Packers in the third round of the 1954 NFL draft and played with the team during the 1955 NFL season.
+He played college football at the University of Southern California.